peter88213/novelyst_templates/docs/de/usage.md

 The first level heading begins with `#`, followed by a space and a title.

 Two titles are allowed:
-- `nv` for the "Todo" chapters in the *Narrative* tree, signifying e.g. acts.
+- `nv` for the "Planung" chapters in the *Narrative* tree, signifying e.g. acts.
-- `pl` for the "Todo" parts, chapters, and scenes in the *Planning* tree, signifying story arcs and arc points.
+- `pl` for the "Planung" parts, chapters, and scenes in the *Planung* tree, signifying story arcs and arc points.

 ---